jonpalmisc/filedrop/README.md

 ## Deployment

 Use `cargo` to build Filedrop, then run the resulting `filedrop` executable to start the server.
-A `filedrop.toml` configuration file is expected to be found your working directory.

-See [`sample.toml`](sample.toml) for an example configuration with all options present and documented.
+Filedrop can be configured through a handful of environment variables; run `filedrop -h` for more information.

 ## License